Install dependencies

 Follow us on Twitter and LinkedIn to get the latest updates from the dev team!

 In order to be use AMPL on any notebook platform (e.g., Google Colab) you just need the following two code blocks

 # Install dependencies

 In the list modules you can specify the AMPL solvers you want to use in your notebook.

 For more information on the AMPL Modules for Python see Python Modules Documentation.

 For more information on how to use amplpy see Python API Documentation.

 In these notebooks there are %%ampl_eval cells that allow you to run AMPL code directly from the notebook.

-They are equivalent to
+They are equivalent to ampl.eval("""cell content""").